killercup/atric/Readme.md

-# tic - Amazon Trade In Price Check
+# atric - Amazon Trade In Price Check

 This small script queries Amazon(.com|.de|...) for the trade in value of the books you specify.